Geum urbanum: Description

+Taxonomy

 Geum urbanum hybridizes fairly regularly with Geum rivale (water avens), as they are closely related and cooccur.
 In fact, the phenomenon is so conspicuous that hybrids were once treated as a separate species named Geum intermedium Ehrh.

 It has been introduced in North America, where it forms natural hybrids with Geum canadense (= Geum ×catlingii J.-P. Bernard & R. Gauthier).

 Both G. urbanum and its hybrids show hexaploidy, with chromosome number 2n = 42.